Biodiv Sci ›› 2026, Vol. 34 ›› Issue (3): 25442. DOI: 10.17520/biods.2025442 cstr: 32101.14.biods.2025442

-• The History and Progress of Primate Research in China - Special Issue in Honor of Jane Goodall • Previous Articles Next Articles
+• Special Feature: The History and Progress of Primate Research in China—In Honor of Jane Goodall • Previous Articles Next Articles

-The brief research history of snub-nosed monkeys in ecology, conservation and social behavior
+The brief research history and progress of snub-nosed monkeys in ecology, conservation and social behavior

 1. College of Forestry, Central South University of Forestry & Technology, Changsha 410004, China